DevMountain/Day-IX/README.md

 - Add the pageViewController as a childViewController of the DetailPageViewController

 ###Step 25: Update the presentation of the detail view
-- In the ListViewController's didSelectRow method initialize a DXDetailPageViewController
+- In the ListViewController's didSelectRow method initialize a DXContainerViewController
 - Set the detailPageViewController's initialIndex
-- Push the detailPageViewController
+- Push the containerViewController

 ##Core Data